OpenMined/PySyft/README.md

 #### 1. Setting the your hostfile

-Before start the grid platform locally using Docker, we need to set up the domain names used by the bridge network.
+Before starting the grid platform locally using Docker, we need to set up the domain names used by the bridge network.
 In order to use these nodes from outside of the containers context, you should add the following domain names on your `/etc/hosts`

 ```
 127.0.0.1 network